kissmetrics/km-support/_posts/2010-01-04-testing-km.md

 It will take about 2-5 hours for our servers to process these recently-fired events to show up within Kissmetrics reports.

 ##What if my data looks inaccurate?
-If the data within the Kissmetrics Reports is inaccurate, check out the article, Data Discrepancies to tackle data errors.
+If the data within the Kissmetrics Reports is inaccurate, check out the article, [Data Discrepancies][5] to tackle data errors.

 [#1]:https://kissmetrics-support-files.s3.amazonaws.com/assets/getting-started/testing-km/How%20to%20Verify%20that%20Kissmetrics%20is%20Working%201.png
 [#2]:https://kissmetrics-support-files.s3.amazonaws.com/assets/getting-started/testing-km/How%20to%20Verify%20that%20Kissmetrics%20is%20Working%202.png